• About

 Again, fitness is essential; even if you do a lot of walking at home, remember that you might struggle in a different climate.

-Don’t underestimate the importance of proper footwear - hiking sandals at least.
+Don't underestimate the importance of proper footwear - hiking sandals at least.
+Too many backpackers spontaneously hike off in flip-flops and suffer for it.

-Hiking is fundamentally free, but don’t just trek off anywhere without first asking questions about dangerous animals, land mines, terrorist organizations and so forth - the cost of fixing these situations would immediately cancel any savings you made by hoofing it alone instead of hiring a guide.
+Hiking is fundamentally free, but don't just trek off anywhere without first asking questions about dangerous animals, land mines, terrorist organizations, and so forth - the cost of fixing these situations would immediately cancel any savings you made by hoofing it alone instead of hiring a guide.

 Car

+This depends on your terrain and how many people you go with.
 Rent a car and fill it with fellow travelers, and you have a reasonably eco-friendly and affordable ride, with the added benefit of being very flexible.

+A car will let you go off and explore sites that may be well off the coach-crammed tourist trail.
 However, some terrain is simply unsuitable for the average car - do your research first to save wasted time and money.

 Bus

-Typically the cheapest of all public transport options in most countries, but often also the least comfortable.
+Typically, the cheapest of all public transport options in most countries, but often also the least comfortable.

-However, they’re sometimes the only way to get where you’re going, and they can be lots of fun if you’re traveling with the right people.
+Bus journeys usually take much longer than rail or plane, too.
+However, they're sometimes the only way to get where you're going, and they can be lots of fun if you're traveling with the right people.

 If you're really doing it on a shoestring, bus travel can help eke out your budget.